Does Your Signature Have to Be Your Full Name?

 3. Can I use initials as my signature?

-4. Can I change my signature later?
+4. Can I change my signature?

 6. Do electronic signatures hold up in court?